Last update Sept. 1, 2021

-Like most cephalosporins for which data are available, it is excreted in breast milk in clinically non-significant amount (Kafetzis 1983, Hirabayashi 1988, Bourget 1993) with no problems being reported in infants whose mothers were treated with it.
+Like most cephalosporins for which data are available, it is excreted in breast milk in clinically non-significant amount ((Bourget 1993, Hirabayashi 1988, Cho 1988, Kafetzis 1983) and no problems have been observed in infants whose mothers were treated with ceftriaxone (Kaplan 2017, Bourget 1993).

 Because a low oral bioavailability the absorption from ingested milk to infant’s plasma would be zero or negligible, except in case prematurity and immediate neonatal period, when intestinal absorption may be increased.